Canterbury Christian School: Spirituality

 Canterbury is the parish school of Saint Paul's Anglican Church, Los Altos.
 Student enrollment is open to Christian and non-Christian families.
 Daily chapel services are based on the Anglican Book of Common Prayer.
+Canterbury students also participate in liturgical music events.
+In 2019, the school's choir joined with St. Andrew’s Academy to perform an Evensong service at St. Paul’s Anglican Church in Los Altos.
+The 45-minute service included traditional Scripture readings, the Nunc Dimittis, and the Magnificat, following the monastic-style liturgy of the Anglican Book of Common Prayer.